-Across Britain, it’s thought 855 fires were reported to have been started by fridge-freezers between 2011 and 2014, accounting for 7 per cent of fires caused by electrical products.
+Across Britain, it’s thought 855 fires were started by fridge-freezers between 2011 and 2014, accounting for 7 per cent of fires caused by electrical products.

-The London Fire Brigade collects a huge amount of statistics relating to fried-freezer fires and says fridge fires can burn as hot as 600-degrees Celcius, generating huge amounts of thick black smoke and toxic gases that burn your respiratory system.
-The cause of most such fires is where the increasingly complex electronics in modern fridges fail and where there is insufficient insulation to prevent an electrical arc igniting fridge insulation and/or coolant – both are highly inflammable.
+The London Fire Brigade collects a huge amount of statistics relating to fried-freezer fires and says fridge fires can burn as hot as 600-degrees Celcius, generating thick black smoke and toxic gases.
+The cause of most such fires is where the increasingly complex electronics in modern fridges fail and where there is insufficient insulation to prevent an electrical arc igniting fridge insulation and/or coolant – both being highly inflammable.

-“A fridge is packed with easily ignitable fuel,” says the Brigade’s Head of fire investigation Charlie Pugsley.
+“A fridge is packed with easily ignitable fuel,” the Brigade’s Head of fire investigation Charlie Pugsley told us.
 “It’s almost like having a can of petrol in your house."

 The booklet (available here), Fridges Fight Back: The White Goods are Restless, contextualised the disturbing facts against the position of fridges at the centre of home life.